vilnor/fungal-frequencies/audio/README.md

     npm install
     npm start
     ```
-5. Run the frontend server with
+5. Build the frontend server with
     ```
     cd frontend
     npm install
-    npm start
+    npm run build
     ```
 6. Open a browser and navigate to http://localhost:8080 to control the audio spatialization